TestCentric/testcentric-gui/README.md

 ## Features

 The initial release is based on the layout and feature set of the of the original NUnit GUI, with the internals modified so as to run NUnit 3 tests.
 See [CHANGES](./CHANGES.txt) for a list of the most important changes.
+See [ROADMAP](./ROADMAP.md) for info about future plans.

 ## Getting Started